kiasaki/blog/content/posts/2015-09-19-welcome-to-hugo.md

 +++

 It's been a little while I wanted to switch to a new bloging platform.
-My old solution was a tool a built myself (often unwise when a lot already exists) and was pretty basic.
+My old solution was a tool a built myself (often unwise when a lot of proven solutions already exists) and was pretty basic.
 It got the job done, but did really have space for growth.

 I am now joining the ranks of people using the _static website generator_ called **[Hugo](http://gohugo.io)**.
 Advantages it encompasses go from blazing fast